 Three main principles guide my pedagogy; they are challenge, engagement, and flexibility.

 To achieve the course LOs, the second principle that I focus on is engagement.
 I strive to incorporate (inter)active learning during every class session.
 My goal is to make learning engaging and student-centered.
-I rely heavily on flipped coursework, multimedia content, and discussion to achieve this goal.
+I rely heavily on flipped coursework, multimedia content, technology, and discussion to achieve this goal.
 I require peer interaction as we work through all elements of a course.
 Dynamic delivery of content including the creation of the “classroom work group” fosters a synergistic connection between myself, the students, and the course content.
 The goal of engagement is to create a student-centered learning environment where students feel engaged and inspired by the course.

 I strongly believe that I can have a positive impact on many, hopefully most, of my students by giving respect to them and by showing respect for the subject matter I teach.
 I firmly believe that the three main pedagogical principles I follow creates a learning environment that challenges my students, motivating them to think more deeply and critically about the world around them.